aness/DBHelper/readme.md

-#WHAT IS THIS DBHelper Class
+## WHAT IS THIS DBHelper Class

 Its just a wrapper class for the python mysql connector library The original Mysql connector doc is at https://dev.mysql.com/doc/connector-python/en/connector-python-example-cursor-transaction.html

  #What this do is simplify everything and just Read or Write and makes things more clean espessialy the connect-disconnect  at the end

- #Note: his does not keep a open tcp Session connection with the server (it's more like a hit and run to ensure less stress on the DB server if used from multiple locations, not optimal for you if you are working on server-side)
+ #Note: his does not keep a open tcp Session connection with the server (it's more like a hit and run strategy that ensures less stress on the DB server if used from multiple locations, not optimal for you if you are working on server-side)

     1) Connects To DB Server
     2) Execute (SQL)